pokepark/PokemonRaidBot/README.md

 - Don't override default log paths in your config.json, it will break the stderr forwarding.
 - IF YOU DO NOT PERSIST THE POKEMON IMAGE FOLDERS GITHUB MAY BAN YOU (temporarily, and only if you restart the container too often).
 - Pokemon images are downloaded / refreshed in the background on container start which will take a long time the first time around!
 But if you persisted the directories then the next refresh will only take seconds.
 - Apache is started on port 80, so forward that whereever you need to.
+Do note that the final output towards Telegram needs to be either from port 443 or 8443 and SSL encrypted.
 - To refresh pokemon images, just restart the container!

 ```